 When I was younger (10 or 11 years old) I thought protests were historical events that only took place on television and in films.
 I honestly believed that the only people still protesting in real life were angry people with complicated agendas like capitalism or complex science.
 It wasn’t like I grew up saying “when I grow up I’m going to protest!” because I thought protests were a thing of the past.

 I lived in my own little world.
 The backdrop to my life?
 A dreamy country named America where those types of things just didn’t happen anymore.
 America!
 The place where the American Dream was certainly possible!
-I can’t tell you how many school projects I had to create that were based on that American Dream.
+I can’t tell you how many school projects I had based on the American Dream.

 Most people might think I was delusional to see the world in such a peaceful light knowing the things that I knew about the history of our country but I lived a very sheltered life.
 Before I could realize that my rights as a woman, a person of color, and a human being might always be up for debate, I had a lot of growing up to do.

-The first protest I ever watched live on tv was the woman’s day march in 2017.
-Of course, I saw these marches coming.
-Still, I somehow found myself amazed at the sheer notion of marching for my rights and the rights of others.
-When I was younger I was reading about this stuff in 7th-grade textbooks, women fighting so hard for human rights; the right to vote, the right to take control of their own bodies, the right to for parity with men in the workplace.
+The first protest I watched live on tv was the woman’s day march in 2017.
+Of course, I saw these marches coming but I still found myself surprised by When I was younger I was viewing it all from the safety of a textbook.
+Women marching and protesting for human rights; the right to vote, the right to take control of their own bodies, the right to gain parity with male coworkers in the workplace.
 Now it’s, sadly, a lot of the same stuff.

 p.s.
 (Correction) I did see a protest IRL once.
 My family and I were waiting in a very long line leading into a baseball field.
 We were there to see, then, presidential candidate Barack Obama give a live speech.
 The protesters had literal pitchforks and fire torches.
 They were yelling and my mother told us not to be afraid, she reminded us that these people had a right to protest.
 That night was a night of firsts for me; first time in a baseball park, first time seeing angry protesters, first time sharing space with a man who would soon be President of the United States.
 Yet, I have no photos because I had a drawer phone back then.
 I have to admit I kind of miss the days where photos didn’t matter as much, my moments were much more memorable.